danielq1985/si_expansion_public/README.md

 Our low performing zips have the smallest degree of variance - we can see the min frequency is 1 and the max is 36.
 This may be caused by out-of-state customers with rental properties.

 ## Who are our top performers?
-This question will be answered by using demograhic data
+This question will be answered by using demograhic data.
 #### **Data:** Census - American Community Survey 5-Year Data (2009-2019)
 - The American Community Survey (ACS) is an ongoing survey that provides data every year -- giving communities the current information they need to plan investments and services.
 The ACS covers a broad range of topics about social, economic, demographic, and housing characteristics of the U.S. population.
 - The 5-year estimates from the ACS are "period" estimates that represent data collected over a period of time.
 The primary advantage of using multiyear estimates is the increased statistical reliability of the data for less populated areas and small population subgroups.